histrueandfalse1/EPyNet/README.md

 ## Overview

-- Built-in support for TCP connections (UDP planned)
+- Built-in support for TCP connections (UDP not currently supported)
-- Supports multiple clients using threads
+- Handles multiple clients using background threads
-- Uses `pickle` for easy object serialization
+- Uses `pickle` for Python object serialization
 - Callback-based data reception on both server and client
 - Simple interface for sending and broadcasting data